ashwinreddy/blog/_posts/2022-11-26-reading-deleuze.md

     - "Desert Islands"
     - "Instincts and Institutions"
     - "Letter to a Harsh Critic"
 3. _L'Abécédaire de Gilles Deleuze_.
-26 interviews with Deleuze from "Animal" to "Zigzag." _Mirabile visu_.
+26 interviews with Deleuze from "Animal" to "Zigzag."
 5. Will Durant's _Story of Philosophy_.
 Deleuze is apprentice to three figures covered in this book: [[Spinoza]], [[Nietzsche]], [[Bergson]].
 Plus, you learn about [[Plato]], [[Kant]], and [[Hegel]], who are also key.
 6. Spinoza's _Ethics_.
 (I own [this edition](https://www.worldcat.org/title/spinozas-ethics/oclc/859948295) and highly recommend [this video](https://www.youtube.com/watch?v=8-vNQhMCm_A).)
 I couldn't make sense of it all in one read.
 Plan to return to this one.
 7. _Spinoza: Practical Philosophy_